ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Listing collections
 ===================

 To list installed collections, run ``ansible-galaxy collection list``.
 This shows all of the installed collections found in the configured collections search paths.
+It will also show collections under development which contain a galaxy.yml file instead of a MANIFEST.json.
 The path where the collections are located are displayed as well as version information.
 If no version information is available, a ``*`` is displayed for the version number.

 .. code-block:: shell